 When you are done editing for the day, close out of iMovie by click on the red button in the top-left corner of the program.
 This will ensure that your project saves one last time before you back it up.

 Next, locate your iMovie Library in the Movies folder by either double-clicking on the Macintosh HD icon in the top-right corner of your desktop, or clicking on the Finder icon at the bottom of your screen.
 This will bring up a new Finder window.

 Do not double-click on this file, otherwise it will open you project back up and you will have to close out of iMovie again.

-If you have a MC Storage Space already created and wish to save to it, locate the Access My MC Storage Space icon on the right hand side of the desktop and double click the icon.
+Locate the Access My MC Storage Space icon on the right hand side of the desktop and double click the icon.

 This will open up a new Finder window with all of the MC Storage Space folders for which you have signed up.

-Now that you’ve accessed whichever storage method you wish to use, you should have two Finder windows open — one with your iMovie Library, and one for your external storage.
+You should have two Finder windows open — one with your iMovie Library, and one for your external storage.
 Go to the one with your iMovie Library.